jpegleg/dwarven-toolbox/README.md

 # dwarven-toolbox 🧰

-The dwarven-toolbox is a collection of small and simple CLI programs written in Rust.
+The dwarven-toolbox is a collection of small and simple programs.

 - iron - 32 byte string generate
 - silver - 64 byte string generate